UchiaObito004/Cold_email/README.md

 **Why Groq?**
 It's one of the fastest ways to run gpt-oss-120b — emails generate in seconds, not minutes.

-**Why is everything in one file?**
+**Why Streamlit?**
-So anyone can download `api.py`, drop it next to a `requirements.txt`, and run it — no tracking down multiple files or figuring out imports.
+It gives a clean, no-setup UI for uploading a resume and pasting a job posting — no need to understand APIs or send requests manually.

 ---